sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 }
 {% endhighlight %}

-Most of the code should be really self explaining.
+Most of the code should be self explaining.
 We simply start in `onInterceptTouchEvent()` by checking if the user is touching on a `Tip` Item by querying the touched view  `recyclerView.findChildViewUnder(x, y)` and then check if the corresponding ViewHolder is a `TipViewHolder` by using `recyclerView.getChildViewHolder(view)`.
 Next we check if the user is moving his finger to left or right.
 Please note that `onInterceptTouchEvent()` is called multiple times and we need to inspect more than `MotionEvent` passed as parameter to this method to determine if the user is moving his finger to left or right (wine tasting).
 If the finger has been moved on x-achsis beyond a threshold, we return `true` to claim that we want continue to consume this gesture in `onTouchEvent()`.

 In `onTouchEvent()` we simply set `translationX` property according the distance and direction the user has moved his finger (max distance is increaseMaxSwipeDistance which is half of the width of the box displaying the guessed result).
 And where does the _+1_ comes from while swiping?
 This is just a TextView which always was there hidden behind the box displaying the guessed result.
 By translating the view on x-achsis this TextView becomes visible.
 Actually, in our app we have overridden `onDraw()` of a custom parent layout to keep the layout hierarchy flat.